 For ozone (O3), there is a target value based on the maximum daily 8-hour mean.
 All 43 zones and agglomerations were compliant with this target value.
 There is also a long-term objective for protection of human health, based on the maximum daily 8-hour mean.
-Only three of the 43 zones and agglomerations were compliant with the long-term objective (LTO) for health in 2020.
+Only four of the 43 zones and agglomerations were compliant with the long-term objective (LTO) for health in 2021.

 There is also a target value based on the AOT40 statistic.
 The AOT40 statistic (expressed in $\mu g \ m^{-3}$.hours) is the sum of the difference between hourly concentrations greater than 80 $\mu g \ m^{-3}$ (= 40 ppb) and 80 $\mu g \ m^{-3}$ over a given period using only the hourly mean values measured between 08:00 and 20:00 Central European Time each day.
 All 43 zones and agglomerations met the target value based on the AOT40 statistic.
-There is also a long-term objective, for protection of vegetation, based on this statistic; 16 zones and agglomerations exceeded this long-term objective for vegetation in 2020.
+There is also a long-term objective, for protection of vegetation, based on this statistic; one zone exceeded this long-term objective for vegetation in 2021.

-The UK met all target values for O3 in 2020 as it has done for many years, but the number of zones exceeding the long-term objective for vegetation (16) was relatively high compared with most previous years.
+The UK met all target values for O_3 in 2021 as it has done for many years.
+The number of zones exceeding the long-term objective for vegetation (one) was the lowest since 2017.